 3. Fedora Astronomy Suite

 The setup ISO is a bit heavier than other regular distributions.
-It’s because of the variety of preinstalled tools comes with the vanilla installation.
+It’s because of the variety of preinstalled tools that come with the vanilla installation.
 As always, it comes with the live image ready option so that you can try it out before making a decision.
-From the popular GIMP to the Kstars, which is a popular space simulation software, you will find everything you need for your stargazing in this distro.
+From the popular GIMP to the Kstars, a popular space simulation software, you will find everything you need for your stargazing in this distro.

 Key Features of Fedora Astronomy Suite

 - It has an in-built Astropy python library for big data analysis related to space exploration.

 - It gives users the option to try out the features from the next stable build via the Beta channel.

 - The INDI library is a unique feature of this distro that allows users to control the astronomical apparatus.

 - Redshift, AstrOmatic, Siril, Virtual Planet, Celestia, etc., are some of the best built-in software packages available in this distro.

 Poseidon was the God of Seas from Greek mythology who was also known as Neptune to the Romans.
 In this modern world, a group of young scientists from different parts of the world came along and developed a Linux-based operating system for scientific purposes.
 They named it Poseidon Linux because most of the developers were Oceanologists.
 Isn’t it interesting!

 Initially, this scientific Linux distro was based on Kurumin.
 But currently, it is being developed and maintained based on another popular distribution Ubuntu.
 This distro mainly focuses on different types of GIS software.
 Apart from this, Poseidon Linux is widely used in graphical modeling, visualization, statistical analysis, etc.